 Oura monthly water production has started slowly due to the wet cold weather.
 For July 200ML was extracted from the Oura bores.
-Production trend has followed a similar trend to last FY with a decrease in production for November 251ML and January 381ML with a slight increase in production in December 447ML compared to last FY.
-Production has increased in February (500ML) and decreased again in March (354ML) with the early on set of cooler weather.
+Production trend has followed a similar trend to last FY before a decrease in production for November 251ML and January 381ML with a slight increase in production in December 447ML compared to last FY.
+Production has increased in February (500ML) and decreased again in March (354ML), April (287ML) and May (230ML) with the early on set of cooler weather.